samruthv/Internship_Demand_Estimator/README.md

 ## Data Scraping
-In order to collect a wide variaty of data, the bot that we build for scrapingwent through a large variaty of internship inputs to recienve all different types of internship posting.
-It was also cruicial that I didnt sign into any linkedIn account when scraping because we did not want our account data to manipulate search results.
-In order to get even better data, it may have been benificial to run the scrapper through a VPN.
+To collect a wide variety of data, the bot that we build for scraping went through a large variety of internship inputs to receive all different types of internship posting.
+It was also crucial that I didn’t sign into any LinkedIn account when scraping because we did not want our account data to manipulate search results.
+To get even better data, it may have been beneficial to run the scrapper through a VPN.

-list of different inputs we searched for during our scraping proccess:
+list of different inputs we searched for during our scraping process:

 https://github.com/samruthv/LinkedIn_DataScience_Project/blob/main/Additional%20Files/LinkedIn%20Scraper%20Search%20Inputs